sktime/sktime/docs/source/developer_guide/testing_framework.rst

 Scenarios
 ~~~~~~~~~

-The ``scenario`` fixtures encode arguments for method calls, and a sequence for method calls.
+The ``scenario`` fixtures contain arguments for method calls, and a sequence for method calls.

 An example scenario specification, from ``utils/_testing/scenarios_forecasting``: